 What is Dolly Parton's Imagination Library?

 Dolly Parton's Imagination Library brings books to children across Southeast Alaska.
-Children enrolled in the program will receive a free, high quality book in the mail each month from birth until they turn five.
+Children enrolled in the program will receive a free, high quality book in the mail each month from birth until the age of five.
 Regardless of age, the first book for every enrolled child is The Little Engine That Could by Watty Piper.
 After that, all books are age-appropriate.
 By the time they enter kindergarten, children will have their own library of books and be more prepared to enter school and become readers.

 Dolly Parton’s Imagination Library is more than a book delivery program.
 The program also hopes to motivate entire communities involved in reading to children.
 In Juneau, children enrolled in the program are invited to monthly Family Nights facilitated by the Association for the Education of Young Children Southeast Alaska (AEYC-SEA) and the Juneau Public Libraries.

-Brief History of Dolly Parton's Imagination Library:
+History of Dolly Parton's Imagination Library:

 In 1996, Dolly Parton’s Imagination Library began benefiting children in Dolly Parton’s hometown of East Tennessee.
 In 2000, Dolly Parton replicated the program for any community with local support.
 Since the initial program launch in the United States, Dolly Parton's Imagination Library has gone from just a few dozen books to nearly 40,000,000 books mailed to children in the United States, into Canada and across the proverbial pond into the United Kingdom!
-Currently over 1600 local communities provide the Imagination Library to almost 700,000 children each and every month.
-Already statistics and independent reports have shown Dolly Parton's Imagination Library drastically improves early childhood literacy for children enrolled in the program.
+Currently over 1600 local communities provide the Imagination Library to almost 700,000 children each month.
+Statistics and independent reports have shown Dolly Parton's Imagination Library drastically improves early childhood literacy for children enrolled in the program.
 Further studies have shown improved scores during early literacy testing.

 Dolly Parton's Imagination Library in Southeast Alaska:

-A donation of $30 will enable a child to receive a brand-new, age-appropriate book in the mail once a month for one year.
+- Sponsor a Child: A donation of $30 will enable a child to receive a brand-new, age-appropriate book in the mail once a month for one year.
 With a $150 donation, you will enhance the life of a single child from birth to age 5 or five children for one year.